-Stanford ChEM-H has named 11 incoming students O’Leary-Thiry Graduate Fellows and two current students Stanford Interdisciplinary Graduate Fellows to pursue research at the chemistry-biology interface.
+ChEM-H students named O’Leary-Thiry Graduate Fellows and Stanford Interdisciplinary Graduate Fellows

 Thanks to a generous gift from alumni Denise O’Leary, ’79, and Kent Thiry, ’78, 11 incoming graduate students have been named Stanford ChEM-H O’Leary-Thiry Graduate Fellows.
 They comprise the sixth cohort of trainees in the Stanford ChEM-H Chemistry-Biology Interface (CBI) Training Program, which supports students pursuing research in human health bridging the fields of chemistry, engineering, and medicine.